-Changing Course is a design competition to reimagine a more sustainable Lower Mississippi River Delta, bringing teams together from around the world to create innovative visions for one of America’s greatest natural resources.
+3 Winning teams imagine a more sustainable Lower Mississippi River Delta, design teams from around the world create innovative visions for one of America’s greatest natural resources.

 Competing teams were tasked with developing 100-year visions for restoring and sustaining Louisiana’s eroding coast for the people, communities and industries that call the region home.
 These innovative ideas addressed a variety of factors, and they promote a sustainable delta that will continue to provide for future generations.